 The projects are directed at:

-- investigating new concepts, technologies and sensors (innovation project); OR
+- investigating new concepts, technologies and sensors (innovation project);

 - exploring a new research track resulting from previous BELSPO remote sensing projects (spin-off project).